-The information above was last checked on 6/16/21.
-Remember to review the latest COVID-19 travel safety regulations for your flight between Rome and Amsterdam as this information can change.
+The above information was last checked on 9/22/21.
+Remember to check the latest COVID-19 travel safety regulations for your flight from Rome to Amsterdam closer to your date of departure here

 The government of Italy has imposed these measures to reduce the spread of COVID-19:

-Last checked on 6/16/21.
-We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your flight to Rome from Amsterdam here.
+Last checked on 9/25/21.
+Please check the latest COVID-19 travel safety regulations closer to the travel date of your flight to Rome from Amsterdam.

-Passengers traveling this route most often arrive at Amsterdam Airport Schiphol and need to travel approximately 0 miles (0 km) from the airport to reach the city center in Amsterdam.
-You can check if there are airport shuttle services, taxi services or public transit options available from Amsterdam Airport Schiphol to get you to the city center in Amsterdam.
+Passengers arriving in Amsterdam most often land in Amsterdam Airport Schiphol and need to travel about 7 miles (11 km) from this airport to reach the city center.
+You can check for public transit connections, airport shuttles or taxi service options available from Amsterdam Airport Schiphol to get you to the city center of Amsterdam.

 Here are some other resources that might have the information you need